fvdm/nodejs-toonapp/README.md

 #### Short example

-Sometimes you get only a short response like below.
+Sometimes you get only a short response like below, the output can vary a lot.
-Most times the list is huge.
+Most times the list is huge and for example `thermostatInfo` can be missing.

 ```js
 { success: true,